Senior Information Architect

 - Redesigned the information architecture for AIA.org and 300 AIA chapter sites, conducted user research, art directed, and helped steer AIA.org site strategy.

-- Hired and managed a visual designer and a front-end designer/developer.
+- Managed two visual designers and a front-end designer/developer.

 2005 - 2006